balena-io/balena-cli/doc/cli.markdown

 ## ssh &#60;applicationOrDevice&#62; [serviceName]

-This command can be used to start a shell on a local or remote device.
+Start a shell on a local or remote device.
 If a service name is not provided, a shell will be opened on the host OS.

 If an application name is provided, an interactive menu will be presented for the selection of an online device.
 A shell will then be opened for the